Water quality

 - audits and inspections to determine compliance with the Act

 As a registered drinking water provider, we have established risk management plans, including approved monitoring programs and an incident notification protocol.
-We provide water quality testing reports for metropolitan and regional water supplies on a monthly basis with results showing a very high level of compliance.
+We provide water quality testing reports for metropolitan and regional water supplies on a monthly basis.

-Overall, the audit showed a very high level of compliance, however, as expected, with a detailed audit, 2 non-conformances were identified as well as a number of improvement actions.
-As in previous years, these items will be assessed and corrective actions will be taken.
+While the audit demonstrated a very high level of compliance, 3 non-conformances and a number of improvement actions were identified, as is expected with a detailed assessment.
+As in previous years, these items will be evaluated and corrective actions will be implemented.

 We manage drinking water quality from catchment to tap in line with our Drinking Water Quality Management System to ensure a consistent and reliable supply of high quality, safe drinking water for our customers.
 This management system is based on the Framework for Management of Drinking Water Quality outlined in the ADWG and endorsed by the National Health and Medical Research Council.
 The framework outlines good drinking water supply management, based on the best available scientific evidence that will assure drinking water quality and safety at the tap.